 The Early Johnsons

-Not much is known about my Johnson ancestors a generation before the Revolutionary War.
-However, after my father William Herman Johnson passed away, I was given the Johnson Coat of Arms as pictured below:
+Not much is known about my particular Johnson ancestors a generation before the Revolutionary War, though I have a theory.
+After my father William Herman Johnson passed away, I was given a Johnson Coat of Arms, which opened up a pursuit of discovery of where my Johnsons may have originated:

 Billy C. Johnson wrote an article, Johnson / Johnston / Johnstone, which not only provides a wealth of information, but encompasses what I found elsewhere.
 In the article, he suggests that Johnson / Johnston / Johnstone "are classified into DNA Haplogroups, Races, predominately R1b Celts (70%) and I Vikings (20%).
 Each divided into Family Groups, many Family Groups contain all 3 of the Johnson / Johnston / Johnstone Surname spelling."
 After a discussion of cultural and language shifts in the British isles as well as how the varying cultures dealt with surnames and patronymics, he writes the following regarding Johnson / Johnston / Johnstone: